 Preferably one far, far from the Weyr.

-Derek lifted a hand, declining.
+Derek lifted a hand and waved the skin away.
 “You’d never make a halfmark with the way you drink,” he half-teased.
 It was impossible to completely conceal the critical edge to his words.

 “Mm,” Peter said, not disagreeing.
 “I do enjoy my vices.”